DeadAlready/node-file-pointer/README.md

 Function for creating a file-pointer object

-* opts - can be either string or object with the following properties ** filePath: required
+__opts__ - can be either string or object with the following properties
+* - filePath: required
-** type: 'file' or 'directory'
+* - type: 'file' or 'directory'
-** stats: FSStat object
+* - stats: FSStat object
-** parent: parent object
+* - parent: parent object
-** watch: wheter to start watching the underlying file
+* - watch: wheter to start watching the underlying file

-* callback - if defined then fs.stat function is used to determine the type of the object
+__callback__ - if defined then fs.stat function is used to determine the type of the object

 ## License